markwest1972/voice-controlled-zumo/readme.md

 Get the picture?
 I'm a complete newbie.
 But I'm here to learn so if you have any comments or suggestions, let me know!

+##Prerequisites##
+- A recent version of the Chrome browser.
+- An internet connection.
+- A Pololu Zumo.
+- Node.js / npm installed on your machine.

 ##Installation##
-1. Install node.js.
-2. Download source files.
+1. Download the contents of this repo.
-3. Run ‘npm install’ from source root.
+2. Run ‘npm install’ from source root to get the required node modules.

 ##Running##
 1. Connect Arduino Zumo